• Skip to primary navigation

 There are numerous ways to tell if balsamic vinegar has spoiled:

 • Smell the vinegar — Balsamic vinegar usually has a sharp, pungent, slightly sweet aroma.
-Spoiled balsamic vinegar has a rancid, off-putting odor
+Spoiled balsamic vinegar has a rancid, off-putting odor.
+It might lose some of its aroma, but the flavor can mellow out a bit.

 • Examine vinegar’s color — Balsamic vinegar should be amber to light brown.
 If your balsamic vinegar has turned dark brown or black, it has gone bad.
-Dark, cloudy patches floating in the vinegar indicate that there is mold growing and you should discard the vinegar
+Cloudy sediment can form at the bottom of the bottom, or a “mother” may develop.
+These are normal processes and don’t mean the vinegar is terrible – in fact, the “mother” (a substance composed of natural cellulose and acetic acid bacteria) can be used to make new vinegar.

-• Taste the vinegar — Balsamic vinegar that has lost its flavor, or that tastes unpleasantly bitter, has gone bad.
+• Taste the vinegar — Balsamic vinegar that has lost its flavor or tastes unpleasantly bitter has gone bad.
 While nobody should consume a product that is potentially spoiled, tasting balsamic vinegar by putting a minute drop on the tip of your finger won’t cause harm

 FAQs About Balsamic Vinegar